-As it turned out, this executive group had a simmering pile of unresolved issues, personality clashes and some past resentment from an earlier incident years prior.
+As it turned out, this executive group had a simmering pile of unresolved conflicts, personality clashes and some past resentment from an earlier incident years prior.

 The first days ‘salubrious mishaps’ were just the tipping point for a number of the delegates, and it soon turned into a free pour of emotions, bad sentiment, and ill feeling.

 Suffice to say, the first team building session was anything but friendly and jovial… it was TENSE.

-Experience told us we needed approach the sessions differently, address the situation as adults, change up our delivery and facilitation style, and focus on walking away from the five-day conference with our heads held high – all of us!
+Experience told us we needed approach the sessions differently, address the situation as adults, change up our delivery and facilitation styles, and focus on walking away from the five-day conference with our heads held high – all of us!

 Our approach was to openly communicate to the team that this is a proactive team session to find solutions to the team can move forward.
 We had to make it very clear the group discussion is about honesty, openness, and fairness.

 This enabled us to drill down into each team members 3 top issues with the other team members, highlighting, discussing and then receiving feedback from each and every other person on the team.
 This approach worked a treat.